cguttweb/nuxt-portfolio-blog/content/posts/2023-04-15-codecademy-update.md

 date: 2023-04-15T14:09:23.315Z
 description: An update on progress so far
 ---
 Starting with the long Easter weekend I have made progress on the Web Development skill path working my way through HTML, CSS and starting with JavaScript.
-Some of it has been refreshing with I learnt a while ago particularly with JavaScript.
+Some of it has been refreshing what I learnt a while ago particularly with JavaScript.

 1. ~~Learn HTML~~ - complete
 2. ~~Styling a Website~~ - complete